• Skip to primary navigation

 Now that you've peeled and scored the mango, you have three choices:

-To make it, all you need to do it leave a little half moon at the end uncut when you are scoring the mango.
+To make a mango hedgehog, all you need to do it leave a little half moon at the end uncut when you are scoring the mango.
 Then just use a whole allspice and a couple of whole cloves to make eyes and a nose, and you've got yourself an adorable mango hedgehog!

 Mango hedgehog beside blue crockery bowl full of diced mango.